sisong/HDiffPatch/README.md

 ( NOTE: This library does not deal with file metadata, such as file last wirte time, permissions, link file, etc...
 To this library, a file is just as a stream of bytes; You can extend this library or use other tools. )

 ---
+## Releases/Binaries
+[Download from last release](https://github.com/sisong/HDiffPatch/releases) : Command line app for Windows , Linux , MacOS; and .so .java for Android.

 ## diff command line usage:
 diff    usage: **hdiffz** [options] **oldPath newPath outDiffFile**
 test    usage: **hdiffz**    -t     **oldPath newPath testDiffFile**